-Employment projects by the Board focus on expanding job access and career development opportunities by building relationships between employers, persons with disabilities, and resources that facilitate and support satisfying, meaningful, and productive employment.
-Board funding has supported local chamber of commerce outreach efforts to businesses that dispel employment myths, and identify resources and incentives for employing individuals with disabilities.
-Board regional efforts to expand temporary employment opportunities in the private sector, as a bridge toward more permanent hiring by more employers, have now been expanded to include a State Employment Initiative which has been strongly supported by the Governor's Office.
-The Board has also supported the development of customized software providing technical assistance on benefits and employment planning.
+Employment projects by the Board focus on expanding job access and career development opportunities by building relationships between employers, persons with disabilities, and resources that facilitate and support integrated, competitive employment opportunities.
+Board funding has supported local chamber of commerce outreach efforts to businesses that dispel employment myths and identify resources and incentives for employing individuals with disabilities.
+Board regional efforts to expand temporary employment opportunities in the private sector, as a bridge toward more permanent hiring by more employers, have now been expanded to include a State Employment Initiative which has been strongly supported by the Governor's Office through an Executive Directive and statewide training.
+For several years, the Board supported the development of customized software providing technical assistance on benefits and employment planning.
+Current employment initiatives include two projects, one in a public school and one in a private school program, designed to facilitate employment for students with disabilities after graduation.

 The Board's quality assurance activities focus on expanding the ability of individuals with disabilities and their families to navigate the service and policymaking systems and speak up for themselves and for others.
 Annually, the Board trains more than fifty additional advocates through its Partners in Policymaking program for adults with disabilities and parents of young children with disabilities and its summer Youth Leadership Forums for rising high school juniors and senior with disabilities.
-Collectively, these programs have produced more than 450 community leaders who are having a growing positive impact on the state's disability services system at all levels.
+Collectively, these programs have produced more than 500 community leaders who are having a growing positive impact on the state's disability services system at all levels.